Mt Kilimambogo Hike – Oldonyo Sabuk

 - Set aside the day before the hike for resting--take a break from exercises.

-- Increase your hydration at least two days to the hike.
+- Increase your hydration at least two days before the hike.

 - Purpose to get enough rest the night before the hike.